natansalgado/ecommerce/README.md

 >
 > - GET: '/product' - To show all products.
 > - GET: '/product/:id' - To find a product by id.
-> - POST: '/product' - To create a product (needs a 'title', 'description', 'price' and 'image_urls' (the images_urls is a string of URLs separated by ',')).
+> - POST: '/product' - To create a product (needs a 'title', 'description', 'price' and 'image_url)'
-> - PUT: '/product/:id - To update a product (can pass a 'title', 'description', 'price' and 'image_urls').
+> - PUT: '/product/:id - To update a product (can pass a 'title', 'description', 'price' and 'image_url').
 > - DELETE '/product/:id - To delete a product.

 > CARTS: